OpenSkyGuild/Main-Site/README.md

 <html>
 <body>

-<p>A guild is an association of people with shared interests, typically craftspeople or merchants, formed for mutual support and protection.
-They historically played a significant role in regulating trades, setting standards, and fostering a sense of community among their members.
-Modern equivalents can be found in trade unions or professional associations</p>
+<p>A guild is a union of peoples with coninciding interests.
+Historically, it described associations of medieval merchants and craftsmen.
+The modern usage is often for organizations of people with same professions seeking civil and job security; trade unions; writer's guilds.</p>

 <h2>Introduction<h2>
 <p>OpenSky, officially the OpenSky Guild, is a foundation built by...</p>